• Skip to primary navigation

 A banana bread muffin with the paper liner peeled down half way, sitting on a gray plate with a fork

-You only need 3 bananas for this recipe, so if you have more than that I always recommend breaking them into 1 inch chunks and popping them into the freezer, they are perfect for morning smoothies!
+You only need 3 ripe bananas for this recipe, so if you have more than that I always recommend breaking them into 1 inch chunks and popping them into the freezer, they are perfect for morning smoothies!

 close up of a banana muffin in a muffin tin

-Banana BREAD
+Making This Into Banana BREAD

 Yes, you can make this recipe into banana bread instead of muffins.
 It actually makes incredible banana bread; full of flavor, tender, and moist.